-Section 7.2 Representations and Warranties, points 2 and 3.
+Section 7.2 Representations and Warranties, 2., 3. and 13.

-In case of a breach of R&W, the Seller must repurchase the affected Mortgage Receivables but, alternatively, can also offer substitute receivables, provided the Additional Purchase Conditions are met and the purchase price for the Substitute Receivables does not exceed the Substitute Available Amount.
+In case of a breach of R&W, the Seller must repurchase the affected Mortgage Receivables (re-assignment) but, alternatively, can also offer Substitute Receivables, provided the Additional Purchase Conditions are met and the purchase price for the Substitute Receivables does not exceed the Substitute Available Amount.
+See definition of Substitute Receivables.